darshil3011/webrtc_cv/README.md

 This repo shows implementation of computer vision AI models on WebRTC live stream using python and JS.

-Checkout my detailed medium blog for code explaination - https://thinkinbytes.medium.com/implement-computer-vision-on-remote-live-camera-feed-using-webrtc-6153ad18d85f
+Checkout my detailed [Medium Blog](https://thinkinbytes.medium.com/implement-computer-vision-on-remote-live-camera-feed-using-webrtc-6153ad18d85f) for code explaination.

 # How to test

 Follow below steps:
   1. First train your tensorflow computer vision Model and save the checkpoints.
-Learn More : https://www.tensorflow.org/tutorials/keras/save_and_load
+[Learn More](https://www.tensorflow.org/tutorials/keras/save_and_load)
   2. Edit your model code and checkpoints in def model() in server.py
   3. Run server.py from terminal and open localhost - 127.0.0.1:5050/local
   4. It will fetch live stream from camera source and display on the webpage